 Heliotrope and efficient

-Thanks to an optimised inclination of the solar panels and to a sun-tracking system, energy production is increased by 30% while the production costs and the footprints of the farm are decreased by 30%.
-As well, the efficiency of the solar panels is increased by 10% due to natural cooling induced by the proximity to seawater and the wind.
+Thanks to the sun-tracking system, energy production is increased by 30% while the production costs and the footprints of the farm are decreased by 30%.
+The horizontal safety position protects the equipments in storm events.
+As well, the efficiency of the solar panels is increased due to natural cooling induced by the proximity to seawater and the wind.

 Solar energy is steering away from land